Career Services Advisory Council (CSAC)

-Jason King is a Business Development & Sales Manager at Integrated Comfort a Seeley International Company.
-The company is a manufacturer of energy efficient HVAC hardware.
-He has previously worked for companies in the energy management and energy solutions industries.
-Focusing on various technologies, including Fuel Cells, EV Charging Stations, HVAC, Solar, Micro-Grids, and Battery Storage Systems.
+Jason King is the Associate Director of Corporate Relations at UC Irvine - Bren School of Information & Computer Science.
+He has previously worked for companies in the energy management and energy solutions industries, focusing on various technologies including Fuel Cells, EV Charging Stations, HVAC, Solar, Micro-Grids, and Battery Storage Systems.
 A graduate of Cal Poly San Luis Obispo, Jason holds degrees in Communications Business.
 He also holds various certifications in energy and sustainability.
 Currently, Jason is the Vice-President of the Cal Poly Orange County Alumni Chapter.
 Additionally, he is the Co-Founder and President of the Young Professionals In Energy (YPE)- Orange County Chapter.
 Focusing on “Future Forward Thinkers”.
 In his free time, Jason is an avid surfer, sailor, mountain biker, and all around outdoor enthusiast.
 He also regularly volunteers with various non-profit and outreach organizations focused on helping disadvantaged individuals and communities.

 Maxine Kozler, LDR Ventures Partners LLC

 Sabrina Linnemann, Regal Medical Group